QUEEN CHRISTINA (1933) B/W 99m dir: Rouben Mamoulian

-w/Greta Garbo, John Gilbert, Ian Keith, Lewis Stone, Elizabeth Young, C. Aubrey Smith, Reginald Owen, Georges Renavent, Gustav von Seyffertitz, David Torrence
+w/Greta Garbo, John Gilbert, Ian Keith, Lewis Stone, Elizabeth Young, C. Aubrey Smith, Reginald Owen, Georges Renavent, David Torrence, Gustav von Seyffertitz, Ferdinand Munier

 From The Movie Guide: "A revelation, wrung from the usual MGM Bio identikit, but given shape by Mamoulian's painterly eye, and immortality by Garbo's ability to transcend.
 Even when the script serves up great clumps of unleavened bread, Garbo imbues it with living emotion.
 Although the same cannot be said of still-handsome Gilbert's Spanish ambassador, their loves scenes capture the depth of overwhelming emotion in an unparalleled, perfectly beautiful way.
 If some of Garbo's other performances have dated, this one documents her magical strangeness in a way that has stood the test of time.

 "Garbo's CHRISTINA is a decisive queen, ruling Sweden with wisdom and compassion.
 Her former lover, Magnus (Keith), attempts to arrange a marriage between Christina and a dashing prince, but she will have nothing to do with political unions.
 Then, while out riding, she encounters Don Antonio (Gilbert), the newly appointed ambassador from Spain.
 Intrigued by the gallant Spaniard, Christina decides to discover his real nature by disguising herself as a man. ...